Lasagna Soup With Ricotta Dumplings

 Tried this recipe?Tag @god_given_ingredients on Instagram so we can admire your chef’s kiss!

 The dough should be soft but hold its shape when scooped.
 Add more flour, 1 tablespoon at a time, if it’s too sticky.
+Dip the spoon in the hot liquid before scooping it out and it comes off into the soup easily.

 5 from 1 vote (1 rating without comment)